 Both companies and individuals are looking for ways to reduce their exposure to the virus.

-Businesses like Comcast have restricted in-home services to protect their employees and customers.
-Likewise, homeowners are reluctant to invite contractors into their houses for installations and repairs.
+Homeowners are reluctant to invite contractors into their houses for installations and repairs.
 As a result, the pandemic has accelerated people’s openness to emerging tele-maintenance services and products they can install on their own.

 “There is a pretty dramatic shift to and a requirement for DIY,” said Brett Jurgens, CEO and co-founder of Notion.